-V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, ^(Core) V.A.2.a).(2).(c) be shared with the fellow upon completion of the program. ^(Core) V.A.3.
-A Clinical Competer program director. ency Committee must be appointed by the Core) V.A.3.a) include thre member.
-Me program or m the Clinical Competency Committee must e members, at least one of whom is a core faculty embers must be faculty members from the same other programs, or other health professionals ctensive contact and experience with the ellows. ^(Core) Committee do n Competency Co best structure fo director's other ot preclude or limit a p mmittee.
-The intent is or its own circumstanc roles as fellow advoca ents regarding the Clinical Competency rogram director's participation on the Clinical to leave flexibility for each program to decide the es, but a program should consider: its program te, advisor, and confidante; the impact of the her Clinical Competency Committee members'

-discussions and decisions; the size of the program faculty; and other program-relevant factors.
+V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, (Core) V.A.2.a).(2).(c) be shared with the fellow upon completion of the program.
+(Core) V.A.3.
+A Clinical Competency Committee must be appointed by the program director.
+(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core) Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
+The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as fellow advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
 Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, ensuring diverse participation to achieve fair evaluation.
 The program director has final responsibility for fellow evaluation and promotion decisions.
 The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
 There may be additional members of the Clinical Competency Committee.
+V.A.3.b) The Clinical Competency Committee must: